WajeehAlamoudi/skinlite/readme.md

 ## 📁 Project Structure
-**Well-Organized Project to ease the later improvements, the major works were in < Backbone_Hcapsule folder > others were side tests were implemented, to ensure consistency and for error handling and Debugging**
+**Well-Organized Project to ease the later improvements, the major works were in < Backbone_Hcapsule folder > others were side tests are implemented, to ensure consistency and for error handling and Debugging**
 ```
 again/